explicitcontextualunderstanding/audiobook/audiobook-plan.md

 ### 3.1 Set Up Environment for Sesame CSM

+> **Note:** The project is now standardizing on **Python 3.12** for all builds and dependencies to maximize compatibility with Jetson-optimized wheels and simplify dependency management.
+>
-> **Note:** The `torchtune` package has a hard dependency on `sphn`, a Rust-based package that must be built from source and is not available as a prebuilt wheel for Jetson/ARM64.
-This can cause build failures unless you have a working Rust toolchain and compatible build environment.
-If you do not need `torchtune`, it is recommended to remove it from your requirements to avoid these issues.
+> We are also actively working to resolve issues with `torchtune` and its dependency `sphn`. `torchtune` is included in the requirements to support advanced LLM workflows, but it pulls in `sphn`, which is a Rust-based package that must be built from source and can cause build failures on Jetson/ARM64.
+If you do not need `torchtune`, you may comment it out in your requirements to avoid these issues.

 > **Recommended:** Use the dependency analysis results to avoid version conflicts and ensure Jetson compatibility.
 >